omarabdelaz1z/omarabdelaz1z/README.md

 ### Hi there 👋
-I am Omar Abdelaziz, A computer science student, video editor and learner.
+I am Omar Abdelaziz, A computer science student and data enthusiast, video editor and learner.

 ### 📫 Get In Touch
 You can find me there [Twitter](https://twitter.com/omarabdelaz1z), [LinkedIn](https://www.linkedin.com/in/omarabdelaz1z).
 Also contact me by [Email](mailto:omarabdelaziz042@gmail.com)